 - Decreased pain

-- Esophagectomy This is surgery to remove part or all of the esophagus, the tube that carries food from the throat to the stomach.
+- Esophagectomy - Surgery to remove part or all of the esophagus, the tube that carries food from the throat to the stomach.
 The esophagus is then rebuilt from part of the stomach or large intestine.
-The procedure is done mainly to treat esophageal cancer.
-If the removal is partial, the remaining ends of the esophagus are joined.
-If the esophagus is removed, the surgeon reshapes your stomach into a tube to create a new esophagus.
-Surgery to remove the lower esophagus also may be done to treat:
+The procedure is mainly performed to treat esophageal cancer.
+Surgery to remove the lower esophagus may also be necessary to treat:

-- Lobectomy A lobectomy, removal of a large piece of lung, is the most common treatment for lung cancer.
-For early-stage lung cancer, video-assisted thoracoscopic surgery (VATS) is a less invasive option than traditional thoracotomy.
-In VATS procedure, four small incisions are made in the chest, rather than opening up the ribs.
-A thorascope (small video camera) and surgical tools are inserted into the incisions.
-Using the images relayed by the camera to a computer monitor, the thoracic surgeon removes the tumor and any affected tissue through the incisions.
+- Lobectomy - A lobectomy, removal of a large piece of lung, is the most common treatment for lung cancer.
+For early-stage lung cancer, video-assisted thoracoscopic surgery (VATS) is a less invasive option than a traditional thoracotomy.
+During a VATS procedure, four small incisions are made in the chest (rather than opening up the ribs).The thoracic surgeon removes the tumor and any affected tissue through the incisions.
 In the case of early-stage cancer, the surgeon also may remove lymph nodes in the mid-chest area to make sure the cancer has not metastasized.